sigstore-conformance/extremely-dangerous-public-oidc-beacon/README.md

 # extremely-dangerous-public-oidc-beacon

-This repository exists to provide a single workflow:
+This repository exists to provide two workflows:
-`extremely-dangerous-oidc-beacon.yml`.
+`extremely-dangerous-oidc-beacon.yml` and
+`trigger-extremely-dangerous-oidc-beacon.yml`.

+`trigger-extremely-dangerous-oidc-beacon.yml` dispatches
-This workflow runs on a schedule, and *intentionally* leaks an OIDC identity token corresponding to its workflow identity.
+`extremely-dnagerous-oidc-beacon.yml` on a schedule.
+The latter *intentionally* leaks an OIDC identity token corresponding to its workflow identity.
 It does this so that members of the Sigstore community have access to a uniform identity token for [conformance testing].

-This workflow is intentionally isolated in its own repository, within an otherwise unused GitHub organization, to minimize the possibility that users will incorrectly trust these identity tokens.
-The workflow's name also includes `extremely-dangerous` to emphasize that identity tokens originating from it must not be trusted for anything except testing purposes.
+These workflows are intentionally isolated in their own repository, within an otherwise unused GitHub organization, to minimize the possibility that users will incorrectly trust these identity tokens.
+The workflow names also include `extremely-dangerous` to emphasize that identity tokens originating from them must not be trusted for anything except testing purposes.

 [conformance testing]: https://github.com/sigstore/sigstore-conformance